wgr1984/SimpleDataClassProcessor/README.md

     abstract @Nullable Void nullableTestObject4(String s1, String s2);
 }
 ```
-As you can see using ``` @NonNull ``` allows to exclude certain parameter from allowing null in case the factory or method
-was null annotated.
+As you can see, using ``` @NonNull ``` allows to exclude certain parameter from allowing to be null in case the factory or method was null annotated.

 ## Parcelable ##
-In order to make a class ``` android.os.Parcelable ``` safe just annotation the corresponding
+In order to make a class ``` android.os.Parcelable ``` safe just annotate the corresponding
 factory or method/class using ``` @Parcable ```.
 E.g.:
 ```Java
 @Parcelable abstract Void dataObject3(byte by, double d, float f, int i, short s, boolean b, long l, Number number);